Middle & High School – Strategies for Success

 Q & A regarding Strategies for success

-A: In phase 1, our plan is to offer Bible, Language Arts, Math, Social Studies, Science, Foreign Language, PE, Music and maybe Art.
-In phase 2, our plan is to offer opportunities to learn trades from local professionals.
-This may be as simple as an introductory class/field trip, or an opportunity for an unpaid apprenticeship.
-In phase 3, we may offer team sports.
+A: In phase 1, our plan is to offer Bible, Language Arts, Math, Social Studies, Science, PE, Music, Art and opportunities to learn trades from local professionals.
+In phase 2, we plan to offer Foreign Language(s) as well as more opportunities to learn trades from local professionals.
+These may be as simple as an introductory class/field trip, or an opportunity for an unpaid apprenticeship.
+In phase 3, we hope to offer team sports.

 Q: Will the courses offered prepare my child for success in college and beyond?